siyizheng9/ECG-k8s-kafka/doc/kubernetes.md

-# A collection of debug info
+# A collection of kubernetes debug info

 ## kubernetes dns